 Purifying plants for your home

-Here are some house plants you can add to your home to help purify your air.
+Looking for some house plants that can add help purify your air?
+Check these out!

 Areca Palm Tree

 The Areca Palm Tree is one of the most popular indoor houseplants.
 The Areca Palm is an exotic looking plant that can reach a height of 8ft indoors and 25ft outdoors.
 This plant will help eliminate toxins such as benzene, formaldehyde and trichloroethylene.